pulsar-edit/documentation/docs/core-packages-and-features/snippets.md

 ## Creating Your Own Snippets

-So that's pretty cool, but what if there is something the language package didn't include or something that is custom to the code your write?
+So that's pretty cool, but what if there is something the language package didn't include or something that is custom to the code you write?
 Luckily it's [incredibly easy to add your own snippets](/customize-pulsar/creating-your-own-snippets).